Biology

 Biology Immersion trip

-The curriculum of the Biology Department is designed to introduce the student to the breadth of the discipline of biology and to provide the foundation for further study in biology.
+The curriculum of the Biology Department is designed to introduce the student to the breadth of the discipline of biology and to provide the foundation for further study in life sciences.
 A core sequence of courses introduces the student to genetics, cell biology, organismal biology, and ecology.
 The student may then choose elective courses in areas relevant to his career interests.
 The biology major is designed to prepare the student for graduate or professional work in biology, as well as other careers such as law or business.
 We emphasize the process of biological science through course content, laboratory and field work, independent study, and summer research with faculty.
 The capstone course, BIO-401 Senior Seminar, immerses the student in the primary literature in biology and hones the skills needed for critical analysis of new information in biology.

 Student Learning Goals